SSWConsulting/SSW.Rules.Content/rules/azure-cost-analysis-tool/rule.md

 Dealing with questions from Product Owners about expenses related to applications hosted on Azure can be a real headache 🥲

 Get ready to empower your Product Owners!
 When it comes to expenses related to applications hosted on Azure, you want to have a solution that can not only help you understand where the spending is coming from but also find ways to optimize it.
-With Azure cost analysis, you can confidently provide your Product Owners with insights and recommendations that will save time and money, and make everyone's day a little brighter ✨
+With Azure Cost Analysis, you can confidently provide your Product Owners with insights and recommendations that will save time and money, and make everyone's day a little brighter ✨

 <!--endintro-->

 `youtube: whXWijQCQTU`

-Azure cost analysis gives you a detailed breakdown of where any Azure spending is coming from.
+Azure Cost Analysis gives you a detailed breakdown of where any Azure spending is coming from.
 It tells you costing by:

 * Scoped Area e.g. a subscription
 * Resource Group e.g. Northwind.Website